sai-charannn/sai-charannn/README.md

 - 👋 Hi, I’m @sai-charannn
-- 👀 I’m interested in artificial intelligence , data science and machine learning.
+- 👀 I’m interested in  business analytics/data analytics
-- 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on instagram
 - 📫 How to reach me insta ID @saicharan_m